-A Conclusion is different from an Executive summary in that it attempts show where the analysis has got to, that it supports the recommendations, and fulfils the purpose of the paper.
+A Conclusion is different from an Executive summary in that it attempts to show where the analysis has got to, that it supports the recommendations, and fulfils the purpose of the paper.

 It's designed for those who have read the paper, or at least are knowledgeable about the topic.

-An Executive summary is designed for the busy reader who probably won't read the whole paper: it is a miniature of the paper.
+An Executive Summary is designed for the busy reader who probably won't read the whole paper: it is a miniature of the paper.

 On the other hand, you can think of the Conclusion as like a tight oral statement of the proposal and its rationale as would appear at the end of a discussion on the topic.
-It is the sort of thing a Minister, or Chair of a committee, might say before seeking the agreement of the meeting to the recommendations.
+It is the sort of thing a Mayor, or Chair of a committee, might say to pull the stands of the discussion together, before seeking the agreement of the meeting to the recommendations.

-It can also serve as a useful basis for other Ministers, not deeply involved in the issue, when trying to explain the Cabinet decisions and their rationale to stakeholders.
+It can also serve as a useful basis for other Councillors, not deeply involved in the issue, when trying to explain the decisions and their rationale to stakeholders.